aribrilliantsyah/novel-scrapper/README.md

-# Adonis API application
+# Unofficial meionovel.id Rest API

-This is the boilerplate for creating an API server in AdonisJs, it comes pre-configured with.

-1. Bodyparser
-2. Authentication
-3. CORS
-4. Lucid ORM
-5. Migrations and seeds
+This is Unofficial Rest API from scrapper method, The api use AdonisJS

 ## Setup